-What is ChatGPT-4 and how to use it right now: Everything you need to know
+What is ChatGPT-4 and how to use it now: Everything you need to know

 Anyone who has researched ChatGPT will know its limitations.

-It’s been criticised for giving inaccurate answers, showing bias and for bad behaviour – circumventing its own baked-in guardrails to spew out answers it’s not supposed to be able to give.
+It has been criticised for giving inaccurate answers, showing bias and for bad behaviour – circumventing its own baked-in guard rails to spew out answers it is not supposed to be able to give.

 The argument has been that the bot is only as good as the information it was trained on.